 Even if your tires have sufficient tread depth and appear visually intact, it’s important to consider their age.
 Tires can deteriorate over time due to factors like exposure to sunlight, extreme temperatures, and the effects of aging on the rubber compounds.
 As a general guideline, it is recommended to replace tires that are more than six years old.

 Tire Safety Week is a friendly reminder to prioritize our safety on the roads by taking care of our tires.
 Afterall, your tires are the only point of contact between your vehicle and the road.
 Keep them in good condition for safe and smooth trips ahead!

-Are you interested in traffic safety?
+Are you interested in learning more about traffic safety?

 Are you looking for defensive driving and traffic school courses?
 Do you want a discount on your auto insurance?
 Do you know a teen who’s ready to take an online driver education course?